 What’s A Japanese-Style Knife?

 With the growing trend of sushi restaurants, you might be familiar with the Japanese-style knife.
 It is different from the German-style knife that we normally use.
 The Japanese-style knife is lighter, thinner, and sharper.
 This makes it perfect for thinly slicing things.
 But it is not usable when it comes to cutting through bigger things.

 So this was your ultimate guide to choosing a great cooking knife.
+There are many other factors for choosing a cooking knife that you can check here as well.
 I hope it helped.
 Tell me in the comments whether you found your perfect culinary partner or not.
 I’ll see you next time with another article.
 Until then, happy shopping and happy cooking!